Leach-IT3049C/3-rock-paper-scissors-eccentricerror/README.md

 ## Checklist:
 - [x] update the assignment checks above to the correct link. - Done Automatically
-- [ ] make sure the assignment checks pass
+- [x] make sure the assignment checks pass
-- [ ] fill out the self evaluation and Reflection
+- [x] fill out the self evaluation and Reflection
-- [ ] submit the repository link on Canvas
+- [x] submit the repository link on Canvas

 ## Self-Evaluation:
-how many points out of 20 do you deserve on this assignment:
+how many points out of 20 do you deserve on this assignment: 20

 ## Self-Reflection:
+need to learn js syntax, much different than TS.

 ### How long it took me to finish this?
+A while, had issues with displaying second screen.
+Took me 4+ hours.
+Was silly on my part.